 Many snorkelers find that the waters are calm enough and the notable sites are near enough to the shore that they can participate in the sport without the help of a tour guide, but the option to hire a local to show you the best of the best does exist, and as aforementioned, the option of seeking out deeper destinations is possible by riding along on a scuba diving tour.
 Otherwise, you may find that your accommodations offer snorkeling gear to their guests, or a rental kit will cost you between $15 and $20(USD) at a dive shop.

-If you're looking forward to exploring what's below the surface you might enjoy Grand Anse d'Arlet.
+If you're looking forward to experiencing what's below the surface you might want to check out Grand Anse d'Arlet.
 Known for being one of the best snorkeling beaches on the island, this locale can get busy on the weekends.
 Visit during the week for a more secluded feel and you may just be able to spot a sea turtle or two.
-This snorkeling site is located in Grand Anse-d'Arlets, Martinique.
+This snorkeling site is located within Grand Anse-d'Arlets, Martinique.

-Anse Dufour is another option.
+Anse Dufour is another place you might enjoy.
 This beach is sheltered enough to promote almost constantly calm conditions, but it is the possible sea turtle sightings that make it such a popular spot for snorkelers.

 A third location to consider is Anse Noire.
 The only black sand beach on the island is a great snorkeling destination because of the sea beds that are quite lovely and a nice home for other marine life that lives here.

-A fourth place where you can go snorkeling is.
+A fourth place to go snorkeling is.
 The wild beaches of this area lead out to a nice calm area of water that draws snorkelers thanks to sea turtles, stingrays, and an otherwise vibrant marine life.
-If you want to check it out, this site is found within the northwestern part of Martinique.
+If you want to experience it for yourself, you'll find this site located in the northwestern part of Martinique.

-Anse Mabouyas is a fifth site to consider.
+Anse Mabouyas is a fifth option to consider.
 Calm waters and sightings of sea turtles is why this spot is named one of the best snorkeling destinations on the island.

 |Grand Anse d'Arlet||0.2 mi.
 West of Central Grand Anse-d'Arlets|